For the past six years, Priscilla Mwihaki has seen her corn harvests plummet.

 The agricultural sector has however suffered losses due to the effects of climate change in recent years, which calls for novel measures to help farmers produce optimally.

-The institute encourages farmers to adopt climate-smart agriculture techniques by constructing water pans and installing dam liners, shade nets, and water pumps.
+The institute encourages farmers to adopt climate-smart agriculture techniques by constructing water pans, shade nets, and water pumps.

 Hope Valley Family Institute (HVFI), an organization based in the Kenyan town of Nyahururu, has marshaled smallholder farmers like Priscilla towards climate resilience.